 In light of the upcoming convention season, AnimeChicago has been speaking more about the safety and comfort of our members at club-sanctioned events.
 Here’s one of a series of articles on this topic.
-Trigger warning for excessive talk on sexual harassment.
+Content warning for excessive talk on sexual harassment.

 In the last decade that I’ve been running AnimeChicago and visiting conventions, I’ve heard countless stories about unwanted attention, creepers, inappropriate words and gestures… pretty much everything under the sun.
 While these incidents have been getting more attention recently, we are far from eliminating this type of behavior in our community.

 Anime conventions are places for young fans to express themselves and their identity for the first time, learn personal comfort and discomfort, and experiment in a safe environment… except that last part.
 Conventions create the illusion of safety, and not just anime cons.
 I’ve heard of sexual assault at video game conferences, sci-fi symposiums, annual meetings for professional associations, and pretty much any place that involves a lot of humans in one spot for an extended period of time… often with liquor and hotels in the mix.

 There are malicious sexual predators out there and everyone should be alert.
 But sometimes the sexual predator is actually a friend that you’ve known for years, off-duty security personnel, or a con chair with a lot of clout and money.
 That’s what makes this scenario so detrimental to communities that thrive on trust.
 That’s why when a victim comes forward or files a police report, we need to heed that person’s warning.
 They experienced something traumatic and they absolutely do not want this incident to happen to anyone else.

 Based on previous accounts, here’s how an incident usually plays out: